 Under United States law, patent infringement occurs when the defendant makes, uses, sells, offers to sell, or imports the infringing invention or its equivalent.
 Under United States law, no patent infringement action may be started until the patent is issued.
 Pre-grant protection is available.
 35 USC 154(d) allows for a patent applicant to obtain a reasonable royalty for patent infringing activities before a patent is granted.
-The right to obtain provisional damages requires a patent holder to show that the patent infringing activities occurred after the publication of the patent application 18 months from filing, that the published application is substantially identical to the eventually granted patent, and that the infringer has "notice" of the published patent application.
+The right to obtain provisional damages requires a patent holder to show that the patent infringing activities occurred after the publication of the patent application 18 months from filing, that the published application is substantially identical to the eventually granted patent, and that the infringer has notice of the published patent application.
 There is Direct Patent Infringement, Indirect Patent Infringement, Contributory Patent Infringement and Induced Patent Infringement.

 Section 60 of the United Kingdom Patent Act 1977 defines patent infringement.

 Modes of patent infringement: